Monique Thomas

 Monique Thomas (March 30, 1963 – September 11, 1998) was a Black transgender woman who resided in Dorchester, Massachusetts.
 Her death, along with the murders of other Black transgender women in Boston, such as Rita Hester, led to the creation of International Transgender Day of Remembrance.

 Early life

 Monique Thomas spent her childhood in Massachusetts, graduating from Jeremiah E. Burke High School in Roxbury.
-Following this, she attended the Northeastern University Dental Assistants Program under her given name Rufus Thomas (which she is almost exclusively referred to as in public and media records) and graduated at age 19.
+Following this, she attended the Northeastern University Dental Assistants Program under her dead name (which she is almost exclusively referred to as in public and media records) and graduated at age 19.
 At the time of her death, she was living in Dorchester, MA.

 Murder

 Monique Thomas was murdered at age 35 by George Stallings, and her body was found in her apartment a week after her death, at 8 pm on September 11, 1998, by Boston Police.
 Her jewelry, credit cards, and car were stolen after her death.
 Thomas's car was found September 23, 1998, in Manchester, New Hampshire which led to Stallings' arrest.